Faculty/Staff Elder Care

 Elder Care Current Workshops

 The Elder Care program offers monthly educational workshops and webinars on topics related to aging and caregiving.
-They are presented by professionals with specialized knowledge, and by the Elder Care Counselor, Maureen Kelly.
+They are presented by professionals with specialized knowledge.

-UC Berkeley Faculty, Staff, Visiting Scholars, and Postdocs:
+UC Berkeley and LBNL Faculty, Staff, Visiting Scholars, and Postdocs:

 - Click on the "date" or “enroll” hyperlink to the UCB Learning Center.